lukegibson101/snake-game/README.md

  ## **Deployment**
 I deployed the website on GitHub pages via the following:

-1. From the projects repository go to the **settings** tab
+1. From the projects repository go to the **settings** tab.
-1. On the left hand menu near the bottom click on the **pages** link
+1. On the left hand menu near the bottom click on the **pages** link.
-1. Under **Source** click on the button "None" which will produce a drop down
+1. Under **Source** click on the button "None" which will produce a drop down.
-1. Click on **Main** and then click **Save**
+1. Click on **Main** and then click **Save**.
-1. The following message will appear:  **Your site is ready to be published**
+1. The following message will appear:  **Your site is ready to be published**.
-1. After a few minutes the site will be published and the message will change to **Your site is published**
+1. After a few minutes the site will be published and the message will change to **Your site is published**.

-You can access the live site via the following link [A Game of Snake](https://gibbo101.github.io/snake-game/)
+You can access the live site via the following link [A Game of Snake](https://gibbo101.github.io/snake-game/).

 ## **Credits**